AmigaMaster/Simple-Game-Solutions/README.md

 This is an optional parameter only used, when you add additional files like pictures.
 Use a short descriptive name like "map_mars" or "puzzle_stonedisc".

 **Language Code**:
-Required: Only if file is language dependent
+Required: Only if the file is language dependent

 Each file requires a language code.
 If a file is language independent you can omit the code.